RhiH/recipe_store/README.md

 # Our Recipes Store

-An online resource to give anyone with an interest in cooking the opportunity to find recipes, upload and edit their own recipes by registering with the site, searching recipes to find their favourites via the search engine option, and also delete their recipes shouldt he wish to do so.
+Our Recipes Store is an online resource to give anyone with an interest in cooking the opportunity to find recipes that they know are tried and true.
+They are able to search the site through the search engine option and click through to the detailed ingredients and steps to create their own version.
+By registering, users can share their recipes, by uploading, editing and can also delete their recipes should they wish to do so.

 ## Table of Contents